 In addition, the level of development expenditures presented in the income statement was also impacted by the capitalization of a portion of these expenditures and their amortization.
-In the fiscal year, development expenditures of €1,843,000 were recognized under intangible assets (€1,631,000 in 2010) for the following projects:
+In the fiscal year, development expenditures of €2,384,000 were recognized under intangible assets (€1,843,000 in 2011) for the following projects:

-- The next version of Esker DeliveryWare 6.0; - Esker Software as a Service (SaaS) solutions (Esker on Demand and FlyDoc), capitalized every sixmonth period.
+- Esker DeliveryWare 6.0 launched in October 2012 - Esker software as a service (SaaS) solutions (Esker on Demand and FlyDoc) capitalized every sixmonth period.

-The net impact of capitalized development expenditures in the period, after deducting amortization expenses, was €636,000 (versus €639,000 at December 31, 2010).
+The net impact of capitalized development expenditures in the period, after deducting amortization expenses, was €99,000 (versus €36,000 at December 31, 2011).

-Net financial income declined from €250,000 in 2010 to €96,000 in 2011 largely in response to net foreign exchange losses.
+Net financial income declined from €96,000 in 2011 to €38,000 and consisted primarily of net interest income.